Millet: Taxonomic history

 In 1753, Carl Linnaeus described foxtail millet as Panicum italicum.
+Finger millet was described as Eleusine coracana by Joseph Gaertner in 1788.
 In 1812, Palisot de Beauvois grouped several taxa into Setaria italica.

 The genus Pennisetum was divided by Otto Stapf in 1934 into the section penicillaria, with 32 species including all the cultivated ones, and four other sections.
 In 1977, J. Brunken and colleagues classed the wild P. violaceum as part of the cultivated species P. glaucum (pearl millet).

-Finger millet was described as Eleusine coracana by Joseph Gaertner in 1788.

 Evolution

 Phylogeny

 The millets are closely related to sorghum and maize within the PACMAD clade of grasses, and more distantly to the cereals of the BOP clade such as wheat and barley.

 Within the Panicoideae, sorghum (great millet) is in the tribe Andropogoneae, while pearl millet, proso, foxtail, fonio, little millet, sawa, Japanese barnyard millet and kodo are in the tribe Paniceae.
 Within the Chloridoideae, finger millet is in the tribe Cynodonteae, while teff is in the tribe Eragrostideae.